-- a) Platinum and Gold level require the use of a formal, managed feed zone. - b) In the event of hot weather an additional feed zone/s should be considered for inclusion. - c) The final location and design of the feed zone/s must be approved by the Technical Delegate or PCP. - d) Where possible the feed and technical zones should be on the right of the course. - e) The feed zone must be a minimum of 40 metres in length.
+- a) State/Territory level events and above require the use of a designated, managed feed zone. - b) In the event of hot weather an additional feed zone/s should be considered for inclusion. - c) The final location and design of the feed zone/s must be approved by the Technical Delegate or PCP - d) Where possible the feed and technical zones should be on the right side of the course. - e) The feed zone must be a minimum of 40 metres in length.
 Variations to this rule must be approved by the Technical Delegate or PCP. - f) The feed zone should be on a slight incline or on flat ground, with a slow, clear entry and exit. - g) The technical zone will ideally be on the same side as the feed zone. - h) The technical zone must be a minimum of 20 metres in length.
 Variations to this rule must be approved by the Technical Delegate or PCP. - i) Feed/Technical Assistance Zone See Annexure C.

-3.02 CROSS COUNTRY SHORT COURSE (XCC) COURSE REQUIREMENTS
+3.2 CROSS COUNTRY SHORT COURSE (XCC) COURSE REQUIREMENTS

-- a) An XCC course should be between a 1:00 and 1:30 minute lap. - b) The final 100m of the course should be straight and devoid of obstacles. - c) The entire course should allow for passing and riders to travel at least two abreast. - d) Short climbs and descents are preferred, with no sections that will significantly slow the field down. - e) Basic technical features are permissible at the discretion of the Technical Delegate, PCP or Race Director. - f) A clear exit must be marked where riders may be removed from the course, this must be before the start/finish line.
+- a) An XCC course take between 1:00 minute to 1 minute 30 seconds to complete a lap. - b) The final 100m of the course should be straight and have no obstacles. - c) The entire course should allow for passing and riders to travel at least two abreast. - d) Short climbs and descents are preferred, with no sections that will significantly slow the field down. - e) Basic technical features are permissible at the discretion of the Technical Delegate, PCP or Race - f) A clear exit must be marked where riders may be removed from the course, this must be before the start/finish line.

-- g) The entire course should be marked both sides. - h) Modification to this rule is at the discretion of the Technical Delegate, PCP or Race Director.

-For further information refer to Annexure C.
+- a) The entire course should be marked both sides. - b) Modification to this rule is at the discretion of the Technical Delegate, PCP or Race Director. - c) For further information refer to Annexure C.

-3.03 CROSS-COUNTRY MARATHON (XCM) COURSE REQUIREMENTS
+3.3 CROSS-COUNTRY MARATHON (XCM) COURSE REQUIREMENTS

-- a) An XCM course should be between 60-160 km in length with a preferred length of 100km. - b) The course may involve a lapped format of a maximum of three laps. - c) The course may involve a point-to-point format where no section of the course is repeated in either direction.

-- d) Extended single track sections should be avoided, where necessary these sections should allow for regular passing. - e) The course may involve a single lap format where no section of the course is to be repeated in either direction.
+- a) An XCM course should be between 60-160 km in length with a preferred length of 100km. - b) The course may involve a lapped format of a maximum of three laps.
+At regional events the number of laps may be increased to achieve the required distance. - c) The course may involve a point-to-point format where no section of the course is repeated in either direction. - d) Extended single track sections should be avoided, where necessary these sections should allow for regular passing. - e) The course may involve a single lap format where no section of the course is to be repeated in either direction.